nk2IsHere/springcraft/README.md

 <img src="https://raw.githubusercontent.com/nk2IsHere/springcraft/master/doc/why.jpg"/>

 ```
-* That's how using simple tools the loaf of bread can be turned info trolley bus.
+* That's how using simple tools the loaf of bread can be turned into trolley bus.
 * But why?
 ```